DIKU-EDU/uldp16/material/unix-like-data-processing.md

 3. Write a master test script that automatically runs `utest.sh` on all your scripts and their corresponding input-output files.

-4. Learn about shell script `for`-loops and write a version of `utest.sh` that can operate on any number of test sets.
+4. Learn about shell script `while`-loops and the `shift` command, and write a version of `utest.sh` that can operate on any number of test sets.

 # Plotting